ankeetmaini/blog/posts/setting-up-the-development-workflow-for-a-pwa.md

 ---
 title: "Crafting a PWA: Part 1 — Setting up the development workflow"
+description: This is a post on setting up the perfect development workflow
 date: 2017-09-18
+layout: layouts/post.njk
 ---

 PWAs have been gaining popularity for quite sometime now.
 Crafting a good, performant experience is continuous journey.